Skip to main content

 Chichen Itza

-One of the New 7 Wonders of the World, Chichen Itza is among Mexico's most visited and iconic archaeological sites.
-Known for its main central pyramid, this impressive Maya site—once the ceremonial center of the Yucatán—also features temples, ball courts, and a cenote (freshwater sinkhole).
+Chichen Itza is among Mexico’s most visited and iconic archaeological sites.
+Known for its main central pyramid, this impressive Maya attraction—once the ceremonial center of the Yucatán—also features temples, ball courts, and a cenote (freshwater sinkhole).
+The UNESCO World Heritage Site is a popular day trip from Cancun and Tulum.

 Chichen Itza is a UNESCO World Heritage site composed of stone buildings in various states of preservation, all of which are connected by a network of roads called sacbeob.
 The three most well-known are El Castillo (Kukulcán Pyramid), the Temple of Warriors, and the Great Ball Court.